NimishChalkar/FundamentalAnalysisDashboard/README.md

 # Fundamental Analysis Dashboard

 Here we are automating a method called fundamental analysis to pick the best stocks to invest in any given sector.
-Essentially, a Visual Dashboard which will pick the top stocks for us depending on the underlying grading algorithm.
+Essentially, a screener which will pick the top stocks for us depending on the underlying grading algorithm.

 ## Overview of Data